Skip to main content

 Another important aspect of coherence is preventing version "pinning" (that is, out-of-commit consumption): if two libraries live in the monorepo, and library A depends on library B, it's incredibly important that it depends on the "local copy" of library B, and not some pinned version (for example, publishing library B to a package registry such as NPM or Maven, and then consuming it from there).

 This becomes even more important if there are many projects (perhaps dozens) in the monorepo that depend on library B: all of them must depend on the local, in-commit copy.
-This ensures that when library B changes, the pull request that changes it must also change every consumer (if any change is required -- this facet grounds one of the important principles of the monorepo mindset, which is that every change must pay for itself.
+This ensures that when library B changes, the pull request that changes it must also change every consumer (if any change is required).
+Coherence is one principle that provides an important aspect of the monorepo mindset: every change must pay for itself.

 Standardization #